LucasMRC/repo-size/README.md

 1. Clone the repo.
 2. Generate a Github classic token with `repo` permissions.
-3. Create a `tk.txt` file in the `src/scripts` directory and paste the token (yes, it could have been the public directory, but it could also have been in the shut it!).
+3. Paste that token in the input and click 'Store'
 4. Build it and load as temporary extension in your Firefox based browser of choice.
+5. Buy this good boy a coffee :)

 ### Considerations

 Maybe I'll improve this, maybe I won't.
-For now, there's a basic Svelte and tailwind logic for adding a popup, and a background script to handle token storage.
-I'll most likely get it to a state enough to publish it so that I don't have to add this every time I start my browser.
+Haven't decided that yet.

 ### Shout-outs